Local Government (Boundaries) Act (Northern Ireland) 1971

-The Local Government (Boundaries) Act (Northern Ireland) 1971 was an Act of the Parliament of Northern Ireland, passed in 1971 to replace the previous system of local authorities established by the Local Government (Ireland) Act 1898.
+The Local Government (Boundaries) Act (Northern Ireland) 1971 (c.
+9 (N.I.)) was an Act of the Parliament of Northern Ireland, passed in 1971 to replace the previous system of local authorities established by the Local Government (Ireland) Act 1898.
 The system was based on the recommendations of the Macrory Report, of June 1970, which presupposed the continued existence of the Government of Northern Ireland to act as a regional-level authority.

 Northern Ireland was to be divided into twenty-six local government districts, each consisting of a number of wards.
-The Act did not define the Districts exactly, but provided a list of 26 existing local government areas which would form the basis of the pattern.
+The act did not define the Districts exactly, but provided a list of 26 existing local government areas which would form the basis of the pattern.
 It then gave the Governor of Northern Ireland the power to appoint a Local Government Boundaries Commissioner who was to report with proposed names and boundaries not later than 30 June 1972.

-The Commissioner's proposals were put into effect by the Local Government (Boundaries) Order (Northern Ireland) 1972, dated 17 July 1972.
+The Commissioner's proposals were put into effect by the Local Government (Boundaries) Order (Northern Ireland) 1972 (SI 1972/131), dated 17 July 1972.

-The 1971 Act created districts, but did not make provision for councils to govern them.
-This was done by the Local Government Act (Northern Ireland) 1972.
-The councils created by the latter Act came into existence on 1 October 1973.
+The 1971 act created districts, but did not make provision for councils to govern them.
+This was done by the Local Government Act (Northern Ireland) 1972 (c.
+9 (N.I.)).
+The councils created by the latter act came into existence on 1 October 1973.

 Local government districts and wards

 The following list shows the original names of the twenty-six local government districts.
 A number later changed their name or gained borough or city status under the Local Government Act (Northern Ireland) 1972.
 Also shown are the wards into which each local government district was divided.
-In the 1972 local government Act it stated "It shall be taken that each ward shall return one member to the council of the district in which it is situated", however by the time the first elections were held on 30 May 1973, a system of proportional representation using multi-member district electoral areas had been introduced.
+While the Local Government (Northern Ireland) Act 1972 stated, "It shall be taken that each ward shall return one member to the council of the district in which it is situated", by the time the first elections were held on 30 May 1973, a system of proportional representation using multi-member district electoral areas had been introduced.
 The electoral areas consisted of groupings of between four and eight wards, with a number of councillors being elected for each area equal to the number of wards.
 The wards were subsequently used as building blocks for other units such as constituencies, and census statistics have been compiled for them.

 † Craigavon Urban District replaced Lurgan Rural District in 1967.